 These three values show respectively:

-- The number of sighting on the attribute, in green.
+- The number of true positives detected with the attribute, in green.
+Malicious activity as described in the event.

-- The number of times the attribute have been marked as false positive, in red.
+- The number of times the attribute has been marked as false positive, in red.
+Non-malicious activity or incorrect detection.

 - The number of different expiration dates that have been affected on this attribute, in orange